Pennies for Hitler

 "Be very wary of anyone who tries to make you angry."

-But there were more stories of that time – the whispered memory of friend’s father, who had watched his fellow students thrown out a high window at a graduation day by a band of Nazis; the oral history of a Jewish boy who was told he had the ’most Aryan head’ in the whole class; a neighbour who had escaped Nazi persecution in Germany as a small child, but then become a German enemy in England, finally- unexpectedly- discovering love and happiness in Australia.
+But there were more stories of that time – the whispered memory of a friend’s father, who had watched his fellow students get thrown out of a high window at a graduation day by a band of Nazis; the oral history of a Jewish boy who was told he had the ’most Aryan head’ in the whole class; a neighbour who had escaped Nazi persecution in Germany as a small child but then became a German enemy in England, finally – unexpectedly – discovering love and happiness in Australia.

-They are all in Pennies for Hitler, though all changed too.
+They are all in Pennies for Hitler, though they're all altered too.
 But mostly, Pennies For Hitler came from a letter by a 14-year-old boy.

 He was in a class for the intellectually handicapped.
-Hitler’s Daughter as the first book he and his friends had ever read, maybe because they’d seen Monkey Baa’s Hitler’s Daughter: the play, and so found the book easy to follow.
+Hitler’s Daughter was the first book he and his friends had ever read, maybe because they’d seen Monkey Baa’s Hitler’s Daughter: The Play, and so found the book easy to follow.